Hippogriff/3DCSGNet/README.md

 ### Data
 - Synthetic Dataset:

     Download the synthetic [dataset](https://www.dropbox.com/s/kq7ackfn6uo6ml8/data.tar.gz) and un-tar it in the root.
+Pre-trained model is available [here](https://www.dropbox.com/s/71lft3dwdr2xfvi/models.tar.gz?dl=0), untar it in the directory `trained_models/`.
 Synthetic dataset is provided in the form of program expressions, instead of rendered images.
 Images for training, validation and testing are rendered on the fly.
 The dataset is split in different program lengths.
     ```bash
     tar -zxvf data.tar.gz
     ```